janmasrovira/Zeno/README.md

 # Zeno
-Unofficial Zeno clone.
-Updated to work with new Haskell.
+Unofficial Zeno fork.
+Updated to work with current GHC.
+For now, I have changed it minimally just to make it run.
+But I might update it later.